Saifoulaye-Diallo/uml_detection_automatique/docs/PROMPT_OPTIMIZED.md

-You are an advanced UML class diagram extraction system.
+﻿You are an advanced UML class diagram extraction system.

 Your task is to analyze the provided image of a UML class diagram (handwritten or printed) and produce a COMPLETE, PRECISE, and CLEAN